Nikolaos Andreas Chrysanthakopoulos

 In a recent research was recorded a positive association between periodontitis and the pancreatic cancer risk.
 Two enzymes, myeloperoxidase and superoxide dismutase contribute to the regulation of the inflammation and those enzymes have been found in elevated levels in periodontitis, whereas the polymorphisms of those genes have been linked with an increased risk for pancreatic cancer [9, 10].

-H.Pylori infections are widespread and could contribute to major medical disorders, such as gastritis, gastric cancer or lymphoma.
+Chronic periodontitis as a risk factor for cancer in pancreas H.Pylori infections are widespread and could contribute to major medical disorders, such as gastritis, gastric cancer or lymphoma.
 Previous studies have recorded that H. pylori is present in the dental plaque, in a small number and in different locations in the same mouth.
 A link between H. pylori and peptic ulcers and gastric cancer development has been recorded, whereas it has been isolated from the sub-gingival biofilm structure in individuals that were suffered from with chronic periodontitis and characterized by poor oral hygiene .
 (Figure 3) H. pylori infection role in the progressive cellhistological differentiation that is linked with gastric cancer has been determined through the pathways that can lead to the production of substances that are able to cause oxidative stress and molecular damage in DNA in conjunction with endogenous and exogenous mechanisms, such as ROS production and other DNA oxidative factors .

 Periodontitis as an inflammatory disease contributes to continuous low grade systemic inflammation with elevated circulating inflammatory indicator levels [15, 45].
 Specifically recognized inflammation markers, including pro-inflammatory plasma cytokines, peripheral leukocytes, prostanoids, proteases and in particular Matrix Metalloproteinases (MMPs) and acute inflammation's phase proteins [32,45] are produced by the immune system in response to the periodontal tissue pathogens.
 The type of the chronic inflammation that is induced by the periodontal pathogens can lead to disturbance of the normal control of cell growth and to potential carcinogenesis .